qqiang00/Reinforce/reinforce/readme.md

 # Learn Reinforcement Learning with classic GridWorld and PuckWorld Environment compatitable with Gym library.
+I wrote several basic classes describing an agent and two classic environments occured in David Silver's RL open course for beginners to better understand the key points of the algorithms for training an agent in discrete observation spaces.
+Here is the organization of the whole package:

 ## [core.py](https://github.com/qqiang00/reinforce/blob/master/reinforce/core.py)
 You will find some core classes modeling the object needed in reinforcement learning in this file.
 These are:

 ### Transition
 stores the information describing an agent's state transition.
 Transition is the basic unit of an Episode.

 ### Episode
 stores a list of transition that an agent experience till to one of its end states.

 ### Experience
 stores a list of episode.
 Experience has a capacity limit; it also has a sample method to randomly select a certain number of transitions from its memory.

 ### Agent
 this is the base class for all agents implemented for a certain reinforcement learning algorithm. in Agent class, an "act" function wraps the step() function of an environment which interacts with the agent. you can implement your own agent class by deriving this class.